09 August 2008

 Submitting essays

-Essays should be submitted to no later than 5pm on Friday 10th October 2008.
-Essays posted to be received no later than 10th October 2008 can be sent to: Shirley Dent, Institute of Ideas, Signet House, 49 – 51 Farringdon Road, London, EC1M 3JP.
+Essays should be submitted to .(JavaScript must be enabled to view this email address) no later than 5pm on Friday 10th October 2008.
+Essays posted to be received no later than 10th October 2008 can be sent to: Shirley Dent, IoI, Signet House, 49 – 51 Farringdon Road, London, EC1M 3JP.
 All essays should be accompanied by name, address, university department, email address and day time telephone number.

 We look forward to reading your Battle in Print.
 Good luck!
-Please contact with any questions.
+Please contact .(JavaScript must be enabled to view this email address) with any questions.

 What does progress mean in the 21st Century?
 Should countries like China and India be prevented from developing because of environmental concerns, or is this ‘eco-imperialism’?
 Is there a danger of romanticising Southern poverty from the comfort of our modern cities?
 Must development mean Westernisation, or is it possible to overcome poverty while preserving unique cultures?

-Speakers include: John Hilary (War on Want), Ceri Dingle (WORLDwrite), Lee Jones (Nuffield College, Oxford), Professor Michael Redclift (King’s College, London), Claire Fox (Institute of Ideas)
+Speakers include: John Hilary (War on Want), Ceri Dingle (WORLDwrite), Lee Jones (Nuffield College, Oxford), Professor Michael Redclift (King’s College, London), Claire Fox (IoI)

 For general information and ticketing (£5) contact The Lift or call 0871 663 2529.